 - Board and card games

 Of course, anyone can talk about gift ideas, related to Down syndrome or not.
 So, this post is going to be a little different.
 How do you pick a gift that won’t end up forgotten in the back of a closet?

-Here are 7 gift ideas that a young woman with Down syndrome might enjoy.
+Here are details on the gift ideas that a young woman with Down syndrome might enjoy.